 Months of entry

 Researchers at the ICN examine how the human brain accomplishes perception, memory, cognition, language, consciousness and action.
-A leading principle is the tight integration of behavioral methods with various cutting-edge approaches to record and manipulate ongoing brain activity.
+A leading principle is the tight integration of behavioural methods with various cutting-edge approaches to record and manipulate ongoing brain activity.
 Our research has strong translational implications for the treatment of various neurological and psychiatric disorders, as well as the education, across the lifespan.

 Qualification and course duration